 An easy flat ride, apart from the short moderate rise to the Pukerua Bay lookout.
 Suitable for most fitness levels.
 Most types of bike will be fine.

 The path is wide, slightly raised, and sealed.
-However, it runs alongside State Highway One without a barrier, so probably not suited to children or to less-confident bike riders.
+However, it runs alongside State Highway 59 without a barrier, so probably not suited to children or to less-confident bike riders.
 The path is shared with pedestrians, though there are usually few.
 There is occasional debris from the sea (driftwood, pumice) or road (glass) to navigate.
 Once in Pukerua Bay there are a few streets to cross.

 Dogs are allowed on a lead.